LiveSplit/LiveSplit.AutoSplitters/README.md

 settings.Add("mission1", true, "First Mission", "main_missions");
 ```

 Settings only return `true` (checked) when their `parent` setting is `true` as well.
-The user can still freely toggle settings that have their parent unchecked, however they will be grayed out to indicate they are disabled.
+The user is unable to toggle settings that have their parent unchecked, and they will be grayed out to indicate they are disabled.

 Any setting can act as a `parent` setting, so you could for example do the following to go one level deeper (continuing from the last example):